Two Drops of Oil and the Secret of Happiness…..

 Explanation:

 Similarly, while living in this world and interacting with things and beings of this world, we should always have this predominant thought that nothing in this world is permanent.
-Things, beings, relationships, experiences, events, wealth, health, sickness, worldly joys and sorrows — everything is temporary, impermanent.
+Things, beings, relationships, experiences, events — everything is temporary, impermanent, momentary, fleeting.
 While one may experience these as and when they come in one’s life as per one’s destiny — whether good or bad; happy or miserable — one should never forget this fact (the two drops of oil in the spoon).
 This will prevent us from being attached to these.

-Attachment to ever-changing, ephemeral things and beings of this world is one of the biggest causes of all our miseries, sorrows and pain.
+Attachment to ever-changing, ephemeral things and beings of this world is one of the biggest causes of all our miseries, sorrows, and pain.
 Attachment to anything is a bondage and any kind of bondage is a cause of misery.
+That to which we are attached the most will be the biggest cause of our sorrow.
 We should know through intellectual, rational analysis that we can never get permanent, infinite bliss — which is what all of us are seeking, knowingly a few and unknowingly a vast majority — from the impermanent, ever-changing, finite things and beings of this world.

 Having understood the finitude and impermanency of everything, one should seek that which is the only permanent, infinite entity in this ever-changing, ephemeral world.